RadeonOpenCompute/ROCm_Documentation/Remote_Device_Programming/Remote-Device-Programming.rst

 Client should call hsa_amd_memory_pool_free() when access to this resource is not needed any more.
 Signal sharing  API

-The new API must be created to allow sharing of HSA signals  between different processes. hsa_amd_ipc_get_signal_handle
+Allows sharing of HSA signals  between different processes. hsa_amd_ipc_get_signal_handle

 The purpose of this API is to get / export an IPC handle for an existing signal.